A top-flight marketing strategy builds buyer preference for the company’s product. It also positions the sales strategy for success.

 - Support backstops sales, making internal processes easy to navigate.

 For this post, we’ll pull “Org” from the lineup for a closer look.
 You need all the others, of course, and in the right order.
 And we help you with those, too.
-Register for SBI’s “How to Make Your Number in 2016” Workshop
+Register for SBI’s “How to Make Your Number” Workshop

 Put Marketing Strategy and Org Structure Together:

 But in this post, we’re going to zero in on how org structure fits into marketing strategy.
 Because your team executes your marketing function, structure and strategy are tightly intertwined.
 For success, be sure you’ve meshed them smoothly.
-This will be critical to hitting your revenue goal in 2016.
+This will be critical to hitting your revenue goal.

 For that reason, set up your org structure carefully, thoughtfully.
 You need the right personnel.
 And you need to get them into the right jobs.